dekoza/mtgpl/docs/_sources/WAR.rst.txt

 :mtgtip:`Karn, the Great Creator<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/e/3ec0c0fb-1a4f-45f4-85b7-346a6d3ce2c5.jpg?1566819742|https://scryfall.com/card/war/1/karn-the-great-creator?utm_source=api>`
    Activated abilities of artifacts your opponents control can't be activated.

-   +1: Until your next turn, up to one target noncreature artifact becomes an artifact creature with power and toughness each equal to its converted mana cost.
+   +1: Until your next turn, up to one target noncreature artifact becomes an artifact creature with power and toughness each equal to its mana value.

    −2: You may reveal an artifact card you own from outside the game or choose a face-up artifact card you own in exile.
 Put that card into your hand.